Resource Center

 Travel Time Pay and Mileage Reimbursement in California

-Simply put, even if your employment contract states that employees waive their rights to mileage reimbursement, this provision is void in a court of law.
+Keep in mind, if your employment contract states that employees waive their rights to mileage reimbursement, this provision is void in a court of law.

 Although many employers rely on the IRS standard mileage rate for calculating reimbursements, it’s important to note that this is not a one-size-fits-all solution.